luminovang/documentation/base/model.md

 ## Introduction

-The Base Model serves as the foundation for all models within your application, providing essential functionalities and features to interact with the database.
+The `BaseModel` serves as the foundation for all models within your application, providing essential functionalities and features to interact with the database in an efficient and secure method.

+It allows you to define basic rules for your models, like fields that are allowed to be inserted into the model database table, delete, or update.
+Additionally, it also supports flagging the model as read-only which limits the model to only perform select statements.

 ***